Dpdl is a rapid development programming language and constrained device framework with built-in database and agent technology.

 Easy integration of custom libraries

-for DpdlEngine -> can be stripped down to 80 Kb
+Small footprint, Only 372 Kb for DpdlEngine, that can be stripped down to 80 Kb for minimal setup

 Allows to automatically generate and embed generative AI programming code within Dpdl using the ‘DpdlAINerd’ (DAN) Dpdl language plug-in

-Open Source programming language plug-ins
+Open Source Dpdl language plug-ins

 For more Info visit the official Dpdl-io repository on GitHub: